2018ik/2018ik.github.io/_wiki/love.markdown

 To look away unto Him as per Hebrews 12:2 implies a distance or rift, having been distracted by other things.

-## Issues
+## Result

 Loving God issues in many things.

+1. We are occupied by Him as He enters into our being
+2. The Spirit searches the depths of God to reveal to us all things (1 Cor.
+2:10-11)
+3. We are constrained, which means to be forcibly limited and confined within certain bounds (2 Cor.
+5:14).
+1. We love the Body, including all the brothers and sisters
-When we Love Hod, we are occupied by Him as He enters into our being.
-When we love the brothers and sisters, their joy is our joy; we are not jealous of each other.
+2. When we love the brothers and sisters, their joy is our joy; we are not jealous of each other.

 ## Testimonies